 The Whispering Shadow is filled with exciting action and some great stunt work, and feels quite expansive despite its urban setting.
 The special effects are few and far between and the serial is much more interested in the mystery whodunnit plot than the sci-fi elements, which merely serve as a backdrop.
 The acting is adequate across the board, and even the less qualified actors get away with a bit of stiffness because of the neckbreak pace of the serial.
 The plot is whimsical and confusing, and it is hard to keep track of who has the jewels at which time, and who is actually in team with whom.
 But it is entertaining enough for such things to be forgiven.

-The cast includes Lloyd Whitlock from The Invisible Ray (1936, review), The Fighting Devil Dogs (1938), Mysterious Doctor Satan (1940), Bob Kortman (Island of Lost Souls) and Karl Dane from The Mysterious Island (1929, review).
+The cast includes Lloyd Whitlock from The Invisible Ray (1936, review), The Fighting Devil Dogs (1938, review), Mysterious Doctor Satan (1940), Bob Kortman (Island of Lost Souls) and Karl Dane from The Mysterious Island (1929, review).